 Argosy University, Schaumburg recognizes the need to offer human services providers the extensive knowledge and range of skills necessary to serve effectively in the profession.
 Programs have been developed by Argosy University faculty members to enable students to pursue personal and professional goals through completion of a Master of Arts (MA) in Clinical Mental Health Counseling degree program.
 Courses and curricula are designed to parallel prevailing licensure and certification requirements as closely as possible.
 Because of variations among states, each student should check with regional authorities to confirm such requirements.

-Last year, there were 30 graduates of Argosy University, Schaumburg’s Master of Arts degree in Community Counseling program.
+For academic year 2014-2015, there were 10 graduates of Argosy University, Schaumburg’s Master of Arts degree in Community Counseling program, now called Clinical Mental Health Counseling.
 Our graduates consistently achieve above average pass rates on licensing examinations.
-The pass rate for graduates taking the NCE examination in 2013 was 77%.
-Of the admitted students, 90% graduate from the program in the expected time period and 59.4% of graduates actively seeking jobs are employed within 6 months of graduating.
+Approximately 75% of graduates passed the NCE examination on their first attempt.
+Of the admitted students, 80% graduated from the program in the expected time period and 53.6% of graduates actively seeking jobs were employed within 6 months of graduating.

 • Professional Identity: Value all aspects of professional functioning, including history, roles, organizational structures, ethics, legalities, standards, and credentialing